 - Is it easy to access?

-You can download the checklist in our download kit + see an example on how to used it.
-It's an interactive PDF with text boxes so is easy to fill in digitally, or you can print it out when visiting the lands.
+You can download the checklist in our download kit & see an example on how it was used.
+It's an interactive PDF with text boxes so is easy to fill in digitally, or you can print it out when visiting the locations.
 Feel free to tweak and edit the list to your own needs.
 Have fun :)

 If at this point you have any questions, want to meet like minded people or want to share an idea you have for your piece of land > visit our community chat on Discord